 Cost: $12/person; $36 punch cards available for four admissions

 Let’s face it: no matter how athletic and active you were before kids, having a Little or two at home makes workouts just a tad more, well, work.
 Why not grab your spandex and your sweetie and head to Stone Gardens’ Ballard or Bellevue location for an exciting evening helping each other balance, stretch and climb your way to the top?
-Dubbed “The Climbers’ Gym,” Stone Gardens offers 2.5 hour Climbing 101 classes five days (or evenings) a week, where you will learn the basics of rock climbing, including climbing safety checks and belaying (climber-speak for managing the climber’s rope).
+Dubbed “The Climbers’ Gym,” Stone Gardens offers 2.5 hour Climbing 101 classes three nights a week (Mon., Wed. and Fri. from 7-9:30 p.m.) and two afternoons on the weekends (Sat. and Sun.
+3:30 p.m.-6 p.m.), where you will learn the basics of rock climbing, including climbing safety checks and belaying (climber-speak for managing the climber’s rope).

 The student-teacher ratio is always 4:1, absolutely no experience is necessary, and all gear can be rented on site.
 Mamas, are you worried you may not have the upper body strength to climb successfully?
 You have no need to fret, because we’re told climbing is less about muscle and more about balance and problem-solving, skills we moms have in spades!
 The best news is, all classes include a two-week membership that will allow you (and maybe your kids, next time) to come back and test out your mad climbing skillz.
 What better and fun way to get your sweat on with your spouse?